advikasm/506/README.md

 Two implementations are compared:
 1. A **sequential CPU baseline** (`spmv.c`)
 2. A **CUDA GPU version** (`spmv-cuda.cu`)

-Both versions are benchmarked on real sparse matrices from the SuiteSparse collection.

 ---

 ## COO Format